<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 Two main types of personalization are gaining ground: behavioral and role-based.

-Behavioral personalization is what you’re familiar with in most ecommerce stores or in digital advertising platforms.
-After you view certain types of content or complete specific behaviors, you’ll be greeted by content curated to meet your interests on your next visit or log in.
+Behavioral personalization is what you’re familiar with in most e-commerce stores or in digital advertising platforms.
+After you view certain types of content or complete specific behaviors, you’ll be greeted by content curated to meet your interests on your next visit or log-in.

-Any personalization strategy must be informed by stringent research to ensure that the content actually helps users accomplish their tasks and overcome challenges.
+Any personalization strategy must be informed by stringent research to ensure that the content helps users accomplish their tasks and overcome challenges.
 Otherwise, customized content will quickly descend into irrelevancy.

 Consistent Usability